mmterpstra/molgenis-c5-TumorNormal/README.md

  - Nugene
     - In the nugene analysis the BQSR step is omitted because this is only meant for enritchment capturing a whole exome/genome.
 Using this on a small capturing kit might result in missing variant calls because of lack of observations.
 This happens because for BSQR you'll need approx 100*10^6 basepairs for recalibration.
+    - Also Landing probe removal by aligment location was performed with custom script from pipeline-util repo and quality trimming (Q>20) with bbduk was performed
+ - NugeneInc
+    - This is not the official nugene pipeline but modeled to look like it: trimming for landing probe sequence and quality >20 trim using bbduk from the bbmap package.
  - RNAseq
     - This has Hisat2 as aligner, used the GATK tool SplitNReads and uses different haplotypecaller settings.
  - Exome